rsc-cis133DA-in-v12/CIS133DA-L11-Project-Template/README.md

 6. On the submit button, add the onclick attribute so that the **formSubmit** function runs when the button is clicked.
 7. After the closing form tag, add a paragraph with a statement letting the user know the form has been reset.
    - Apply an id to the paragraph.
 The ID should match the JavaScript statement: `resetMessage`.
-   - Style the ID selector (on your external stylesheet).
+   - Style the id selector (on your external stylesheet).
       - The visibility should be set to "hidden". ***You want the statement to be hidden until the Reset button is clicked.***
       - Set the font to be bold and red.
 8. Within the footer element, within the same paragraph as the copyright information, utilize the appropriate elements and attributes to achieve the following: